 "And yet, be of good cheer," he went on sardonically; "whether we know it or not, we can't fail, at some point or other, to trace those paths, and when that happens, perhaps, who knows, your own nerves may twang in sympathy..."

 Some of the chucklers at this point did indeed look a trifle nervous.
 Raldl Otehr gave a thin smile, acknowledging and sharing the appreciation of his joke.
 The establishment of rapport had begun.
-Today's job looked like an easy one.
+Today's job looked like it was going to be one of the easy ones.
 No tour was ever precisely the same as another, but some types naturally recurred among his clientele.

-Here we who tell this tale are moved to mention, not for the first time, the problems that beset us as we endeavour to make our narrative readable by Terrans.
+At this point, we who tell this tale are moved to mention, not for the first time, the problems that beset us.
+We must make our narrative readable by Terrans, but at the same time we wish to keep it true.
 How to convey the likeness of the tourists in Raldl's group?
-Literal description will not do.
-Uranians are so good-looking that you would be bound to think, if we described the gathering literally to you, that it must have consisted of a bland and implausible bunch of movie-star types.
-The gradations visible to Raldl would not be noticeable by you readers from Earth.
+Literal description won't do.
+Uranians are so good-looking that you would be bound to think, if we described the gathering faithfully, that it must have consisted of a bland bunch of movie-star types.
+The gradations visible to Raldl would not be noticeable by readers from Earth.
 So we must magnify those gradations, blow them up till contrasts appear.
 That way, we shall allow terms like "plain/distinguished", "handsome/ugly", "fat/thin", and so on, to gain meaning in the Uranian context.
 And so -

 "The first stage," he declared to the group, "ought to take us a little more than an hour, after which we'll stop at the Nezzen, half way along the Srangalom, for something to eat and drink, and then in part two we'll pursue the skimway round by another route to finish here at mid-ayshine.
 Any questions?
 Right - off we go."